Syadon/BrickCollectionManager/README.md

 The objectives of this project are twofold:
 - Organise my brick collection using boxes and bags containing mixed pieces and help me find the pieces I need.
 I do not have space for well-categorised containers such as drawer cabinets.
 - Experiment with Copilot.
-I am trying to use AI as much as possible just for "science".
+In this project I am trying to use AI as much as possible just for "science".

 ## Features